 - With the ongoing community spread of COVID-19, the most important thing for all of us to do is practice good health hygiene and social distancing and follow the guidance from U.S. and local health authorities.

-The symptoms of COVID-19 can include a fever (temperature above 100.3), cough, and difficulty breathing – similar to what you may feel with influenza or a bad cold.
+The symptoms of COVID-19 can include a fever cough and difficulty breathing – similar to what you may feel with influenza or a bad cold.
+In addition, two or more of the following symptoms may be indicators of COVID-19: fever, chills, repeated shaking with chills, muscle pain, headache, sore throat and/or new loss of taste or smell.
 The incubation period (how soon the symptoms appear from the time of first exposure) for these types of viruses is typically 2-14 days.

 - Anyone who is feeling ill with symptoms that could be related to COVID-19 is suggested to self-isolate for 14 days.

 - For medical advice, students should call their personal doctor or the Student Health Center (202-687-2200).
 Other students, staff or faculty should call their personal doctor.
+Staff or faculty members who do not have a primary care doctor should use MedStar’s evisit platform (free at this time).
 Any person exhibiting symptoms should call a medical professional prior to going to a healthcare facility.

 - Any members of our community who have been tested positive for COVID-19 should contact Dr. Vince WinklerPrins, Chief Health Officer, via the COVID-19 Screening Form or the Medical Campus COVID-19 Screening Form so that we can appropriately notify our community of possible risks of exposure.